shreypandey/Shreypandey.github.io/_news/announcement_3.md

 related_posts: false
 ---

 Started a new role as Research Fellow at Microsoft Research.
+Working on Conversational AI and AI Assisted Programming.
+[Know more](https://shreypandey.github.io/cv/).